Unfinished Barn Door

 However, softwood can still last for upwards of a decade and is just as weather-resistant when properly treated!
 This also means it’s usually a much cheaper option than hardwood.

-Another thing to consider is the environmental impact of choosing your wood type; evergreens grow much more quickly than deciduous trees and are often commercially grown, meaning softwoods contribute much less to deforestation.
+Another thing to think about is the environmental impact of your wood choice.
+Evergreens grow faster than deciduous trees.
+They are often grown commercially, which means softwoods help reduce deforestation.

 Some common softwoods used for doors include:

 • Pine: Pine wood is one of the more budget-friendly timber options for your doors.
 It’s also readily available and comes in appealing shades of light brown and golden tan, dotted with darker streaks of grain and knots.
 Its coloring and grain pattern adds a homey, rustic feel to any space it’s in!
-It’s important to properly treat your pine, as when left untreated the wood is slightly weaker than other types, and can be prone to rotting
+It’s important to treat your pine wood properly.
+If you don’t, it can be weaker than other types.
+Untreated pine is also more likely to rot

 • Cedar: Cedar is one of the sturdiest softwoods and is fairly rot-resistant even when untreated.
 It comes in a range of colors, from light, whitish tan to dark red-brown, and generally has a smooth grain pattern.
 It’s also an excellent temperature insulator and is easily painted

-• Spruce: Spruce is a light and malleable wood, ranging from white to pale gold in color with a distinctive streaking of knots and resin channels.
+• Spruce: Spruce is a light and flexible wood.
+It can be white or pale gold in color.
+It has unique streaks of knots and resin channels.
 It’s normally very affordable and easy to shape to your needs!
 However, this flexibility means that it is a less durable wood type and needs to be treated to last

 • Alder: Alder is another softwood known for its distinguished knots and grain pattern.
 It’s a light, malleable wood type that ranges from light tan with a pink undertone and a darker red-brown in color.
 As this wood is usually not fully uniform in texture, it can be difficult to paint.
 As such, it is a better option if you prefer a natural look!
 It can also be prone to blemishes and is less durable in the face of rough weather than many other woods.